 LANGUAGES WE CAN HANDLE

-As multilingual typesetters, we know what it takes to offer good DTP services in ALL languages.
-Indeed, few companies can afford to make such a bold statement.
+As multilingual DTP service providers, we know what it takes to offer good DTP services in ALL languages.
+Indeed, few companies dare make such a bold statement.

-Although our staff cannot be expected to be able to read or understand every language in the world, if the authors or translators of the documents we are asked to lay out have done their job properly, including spell-checking and proof-reading, we are confident that we can typeset it properly.
+Although our staff cannot be expected to be able to read or understand every language in the world, if the authors or translators of the documents we have to process have done their job properly, we are confident that we can process it properly.

-Copy proofing can always be performed by the authors after DTP (usually in PDF format) if a document is intended for broad publication, or if it is of special political, legal or technical importance, but our experience is that the authors usually only find errors that existed in the original copy, and were not due to our work.
-Nevertheless, we almost always include a couple of rounds of corrections in our service, to cover for the inevitable changes required at the last minute by our clients.
+Copy proofing can always be performed by the authors or translators after DTP (usually in PDF format) if a document is intended for broad publication, or if it is of special political, legal or technical importance, but our experience is that the authors usually only find errors that existed in the original copy, and were not due to our work.
+Nevertheless, we almost always include a couple of rounds of corrections in our service, to cover for the inevitable amendments (changes) requested at the last minute by our clients.

 Typical problems in multilingual DTP include:

 In rare cases, we may encounter a special problem requiring the help of a translator.
-Usually, this happens with exotic languages written in complex scripts such as Thai or Bengali, or with translators who wrote their translation using cheap non-standard non-compatible fonts that require transcoding into standard fonts before DTP can start, as is sometimes the case with some Indian translators.
+Usually, this happens with exotic languages written in complex scripts such as Thai or Bengali, or with translators who wrote their translation using cheap non-standard non-compatible fonts that require transcoding into standard fonts before DTP can start, as is sometimes the case with translators in a few exotic languages.

 Languages We Have First-Hand Experience With, So Far…

-Since the company was formed, we have acquired first-hand typesetting experience in the following languages (in alphabetical order):
+Since the company was formed, we have acquired first-hand DTP experience in the following languages (in alphabetical order):

-Arabic, Assyrian, Bengali, Bulgarian, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Farsi, Finnish, French, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kurdish, Korean, Latvian, Lithuanian, Mongolian, Norwegian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian, Slovak, Slovenian, Sorani, Spanish, Swedish, Thai, Turkish, Ukrainian, Urdu and Welsh.
+Amharic, Arabic, Aramaic, Assyrian, Bengali, Bulgarian, Burmese, Chinese, Croatian, Czech, Danish, Dutch, English, Estonian, Farsi, Finnish, French, Gaelic, German, Greek, Gujarati, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Kurdish, Korean, Lao, Latvian, Lithuanian, Mongolian, Norwegian, Persian, Polish, Portuguese, Punjabi, Romanian, Russian, Serbian, Sinhalese, Slovak, Slovenian, Sorani, Spanish, Swedish, Thai, Tigrinya, Turkish, Ukrainian, Urdu, Vietnamese and Welsh.

 And the list just keeps growing!